Slippy2k/REminiscence/README.txt

 You will need the original files of the PC (DOS or CD), Amiga or Macintosh release.
 Support for Amiga and Macintosh is still experimental.

-For the Macintosh release, the resource fork must dumped as a file named 'FLASHBACK.BIN' (MacBinary) or 'FLASHBACK.RSRC' (AppleDouble).
+For the Macintosh release, the resource fork must be dumped as a file named 'FLASHBACK.BIN' (MacBinary) or 'FLASHBACK.RSRC' (AppleDouble).

 To hear music during polygonal cutscenes with the PC version, you need to copy